Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool returns aggregate Scry corpus telemetry including specific metrics (total observations, distinct IPs, timestamps, last-24h activity, per-protocol).
-It clearly distinguishes from siblings by noting that for specific IP details one should use scry_check instead.
+The description clearly states the tool returns aggregate Scry corpus telemetry (total observations, distinct IPs, timestamps, etc.).
+It explicitly distinguishes from sibling tools like scry_check, which is for specific IP queries, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.